Do you struggle with writing friendly reminder emails?

 You can reply to this email or DM me.

-Please don’t hesitate to let me know if further delays are likely or if there are any other circumstances keeping you from performing your best at this time.
+Please don’t hesitate to let me know if further delays are likely or if there are any other circumstances that are affecting your performance at this time.

 Best,